gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 --dir-output-verbose output-directory-for-intermediate-results
 ```

-Estimated transform parameters for both in-plane similarity and affine transforms are written to the output directory for each single slice.
+Estimated transform parameters for both in-plane similarity and affine transforms are written to the output directory for each single slice in separate folders called `Similarity` and `Affine`, respectively.
 The obtained motion correction results are
-used as input for 'reconstructVolume.py' which provides a volumetric
+used as input for 'vrpf_reconstruct_volume.py' which provides a volumetric
 reconstructions in a subsequent step.

 ---